ray-project/ray/doc/source/data/examples/random-access.rst

 Fault Tolerance
 ---------------

 Currently, RandomAccessDataset is not fault-tolerant.
-Losing any of the worker actors invalidates the dataset, and it must be re-created from the source dataset.
+Losing any of the worker actors invalidates the dataset, and it must be re-created from the source data.